 Emission Control Areas in Coastal B.C. and Washington

 In 2010, the International Maritime Organization accepted a joint Canada-U.S. application to designate parts of coastal waters in B.C. and Washington as Emission Control Areas.
 These areas have more strict standards for marine fuels, as well as sulphurous oxide and nitrogen oxide emissions.
-Canada is currently amending regulations under the Canada Shipping Act to implement and enforce the newly revised regulations.
+In response, Canada amended regulations for Vessel Pollution and Dangerous ChemicalsExit under the Canadian Shipping Act.

 Wood Smoke Reduction Efforts in Washington